trivedidharmik/pinder/README.md

 ## Installation & Setup
 1. Clone the repository or unzip the project files
+2. Add the API key file provided to the professor via email at this location: app/src/main/res/values/google_maps_api.xml
-2. Open the project in Android Studio
+3. Open the project in Android Studio
-3. Sync project with Gradle files
+4. Sync project with Gradle files
-4. Build and run the application
+5. Build and run the application

 Note: The application requires Google Play Services and valid API keys for Maps and Places services.